 I left Greenfield after Year 6 to start at Guildford High School.
 Even though Greenfield was a small school, I feel that the personal skills the school taught me prepared me for the changes which came with moving from primary to secondary school.
 The size of Guildford High in comparison to Greenfield was slightly daunting at first, but I soon was able to settle in.
 Due to my extra-curricular involvement at Greenfield, I felt confident in joining the clubs at Guildford High, and I also felt ready to tackle senior school learning.

-I am currently in my fifth and final year at Nottingham Vet School.
-Due to the course structure at Nottingham, I obtained my Bachelor of Veterinary Medicine and Science degree in 2016 with First Class Honours, and I am hoping to graduate with my Bachelor of Veterinary Medicine and Veterinary Surgery in July 2018.
-I am currently interested in small animal medicine, but I also have a keen interest in zoo and wildlife medicine, so we shall see where I end up after I graduate!
+I went on to Nottingham Vet School, where I obtained my Bachelor of Veterinary Medicine and Science degree in 2016 with First Class Honours, and graduated with my Bachelor of Veterinary Medicine and Veterinary Surgery in July 2018.
+I am currently interested in small animal medicine, but I also have a keen interest in zoo and wildlife medicine, so we shall see where I end up!

 If I could give some advice to a current Year 6 pupil, I would say to thoroughly enjoy your last year at Greenfield.
 Don’t stress too much over entrance exams – they are scary, but you will end up wherever is the best place for you, so don’t compare yourself to anyone else and just do your best!
 Also, really throw yourself into the Year 6 end of year play as the play is a brilliant final memory to take away with you from Greenfield.